-I was born and raised in Orkney, a group of islands off the north coast of Scotland.
-In 2006 I began pottery lessons with David Holmes, this soon became an apprenticeship that continued for years.
-I then moved to Phillip Island, Australia where she now works from her ceramics studio in Cowes.
+I first fell in love with pottery in 2006 while living in Orkney, a group of Islands off the north coast of Scotland.
+This began as weekly pottery lessons with David Holmes and soon became an apprenticeship that continued from 2006-2013.

 In this time we covered many aspects of pottery, from processing terracotta, to creating unique glazes to running pottery camps.
 David instilled the importance of an optimistic outlook, you can never be sure how a pot will turn out.
 If it didn't work, then we would make it again.

 I have since moved to Phillip Island, Australia where I continue to explore ceramics in my home studio in Rhyll.
 I have spent years focusing on the form and finish of my pots, recreating David’s iconic teapot and raku glazes.